ovh/docs/pages/cloud/dedicated/pfSense_bridging/guide.en-asia.md

 ![pfSense setup 2](images/pfsense-vm-6.png){.thumbnail}

 Next step is choosing which interface will be your `WAN` and which will be your `LAN`.
-We’ll be able to see which should be the `WAN` by seeing that it has the `virtual MAC address` that was created in the OVHCloud control panel.
+We’ll be able to see which should be the `WAN` by seeing that it has the `virtual MAC address` that was created in the OVHcloud Control Panel.

 ![pfSense setup 3](images/pfsense-vm-7.png){.thumbnail}